Bazzini - Kitchen Nightmares Update - Open or Closed?

 They make a lot of mistakes including forgetting to give a customer a spoon for soup.

-With Gordon and Paul working together, beautiful fresh pasta was flying out of the kitchen.
+With Paul and Gordon working together, beautiful fresh pasta was flying out of the kitchen.

 The lunch is a success and the customers are pleased with the food.